 Emergency Water Infrastructure Rebate

-The rebate is 50 per cent of the cost of purchase, delivery and if applicable, the labour costs to engage a person to install water infrastructure purchased for emergency animal welfare need.
-The maximum that can be claimed each financial year is $20,000 per farm enterprise.
-This may be extended to $30,000 on approval of a property's Drought Management Plan.
+The rebate is 50 per cent of the cost of purchase, delivery and if applicable, the labour cost to engage a person to install water infrastructure installed for animal welfare needs.
+The maximum that can be claimed is $20,000 per farm enterprise.
+The maximum amount includes any rebate already received under this program since November 2013.

 - Rainfall Deficiency Map 573.2 KB

 Please note; This map is a guide only and will not be used to determine eligibility.
 The RAA is currently working with the Bureau of Meteorology to finalise eligibility guidelines.